The Five Day Beginner's Package is an excellent introduction to hunting in South Africa.

 A last morning spent in the African wilderness is followed by a journey to Pretoria and the ASH Adventures office.
 Some time devoted to paperwork is followed by a late lunch after which guests are transferred to the airport, where their memorable African hunting safari ends.

 The blue wildebeest is one of the most common plains game animals found in the northern part of South Africa.
 It occurs in relatively large herds.
-Blue wildebeest favor wooded savanna.
+Blue wildebeest favor wooded savanna, like in the bushveld and lowveld areas.

-Impala occur in large numbers throughout South Africa.
+Impalas occur in large numbers throughout South Africa's myriad wilderness areas.
 They are the most common of the antelope species found in the country.
 Most hunters leave South Africa with at least one impala in the bag.

-Blesbok favor areas where there are wide open plains.
+Blesbok favor areas where there are wide open plains ideal for grazing.
 They are most common in the central and eastern parts of South Africa, where large herds are commonly found.
 Blesbok occur only in South Africa.